hoishing/tagit/README.md

 # <MyElement props="bar">foo</MyElement>
 ```

+- see [demo.py] for a full demo
-- more examples available at [demo.py] file and the [tests] package
+- more examples could be found in [tests] package

 ## Motivation